Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Introduction

-The MIMO technology attracts wide research interest for higher capacity transmissions these years.
-In MIMO systems, a Base Station (BS) equipped with multiple antennas serves single or multiple users by spatial multiplexing \cite{9462554,4392826,6678765,6489506,9124713}.
-Such technique has potential in improving Spectral Efficiency (SE) by increasing the number of antennas and users.
-Thus, the massive MIMO, which adopts very large antenna arrays at the BS and serves multiple users, is expected to achieve better performance \cite{6241389}.
-When the number of BS antennas grows large, the power consumption reduces and the spectral efficiency improves \cite{6457363}.
-In \cite{8501941}, the authors proposed that the hardware distortion in massive MIMO has negligible impact on SE compare with the that in single antenna user case. \cite{9386231} proposed a cooperative non-orthogonal multiple access based MIMO system model for 6G to improve the capacity of cell edge user and sum channel capacity. \cite{9506868} analyzed the asymptotic performance of multi-user MIMO communications with different linear receivers.
-Although massive MIMO communications provide remarkable methods to combat signal attenuation, it still has some issues such as mobility and hardware scalability.
+In MIMO systems, a Base Station (BS) equipped with multiple antenna elements serves a single or multiple users via spatial multiplexing \cite{CoBF_2016,9462554,4392826,6678765,6489506,9124713,RISE6G_COMMAG}.
+Techniques falling into this category are capable of improving Spectral Efficiency (SE), by increasing the number of antennas and/or the users.
+The massive MIMO version, which has been recently adopted in the 5-th Generation (5G) New Radio (NR), utilizes very large antenna arrays at the BS to serve multiple single-antenna users with simple beamforming, yielding boosted rate performance \cite{6241389}.
+In fact, even when the number of BS antennas grows large, the overall power consumption is kept fixed SE improves \cite{6457363}.
+In \cite{8501941}, the authors showcased that the hardware distortion in massive MIMO has negligible impact on the achievable SE performance.
+In \cite{9386231}, a cooperative Non-Orthogonal Multiple Access (NOMA) based MIMO system model for 6G wireless communications was proposed, targeting the rate improvement of cell-edge users.
+The authors of \cite{9506868} analyzed the asymptotic performance of multi-user MIMO communications with different linear receivers.
+However, although numerous techniques for combating signal attenuation are available for massive MIMO, this technology is challenges in mobility scenarios and is accompanied by the antenna and Radio Frequency (RF) front-end scalability problem.